CONTENTS

 Concurrency Perspective:

 The essence of this crawler problem is addressing efficiency and resource scheduling in high-concurrency web crawling.
 Using a threading pool for multithreaded crawling allows thread switching to increase concurrency in I/O-bound tasks.
-However, Python’s GIL restricts true parallel speedup for CPU-bound tasks in multithreading, and may also introduce memory contention between threads, leading to higher context-switching overhead.
+However, Python’s GIL restricts true parallel speedup for CPU-bound tasks in multithreading and may also introduce memory contention between threads, leading to higher context-switching overhead.
 Multiprocessing can bypass the GIL to achieve genuine parallelism, but it introduces extra costs from memory isolation and inter-process communication.

 Parallel Processing